mr7brown/agb.github.io/pages/mydoc/mydoc_aa_site_layout.md

 These sections will become top bar navigation.

 (add parallelism  to a section).
+(Add section on version control and submitting changes. may need to be a new page type that's dedicated to submitting changes.)
+(Add a resources page that contains some templates for specs/markdown/etc...within this section include general tips for submitting code or the spec...and create an editing checklist.
+Create a fairly general one and then add sections for code and/or technical specifications.)

+Add a section on being human and envoking your personal style

+(add link management – links in a new tab vs. links that replace the current link.)
 ### Resume

 In the resume section I need to have a static, dedicated page where I can list my portfolio, education, etc. Additionally, I need to include a tooling section to showcase the tools and applications that I'm able to use.